fdrgsp/cali/README.md

 - Average inter-burst interval
 - Population firing rate during bursts

+### Correlation Analysis

+#### Pairwise Pearson Correlation on Calcium Traces

+**Purpose**: Measure linear relationships between calcium activity patterns across ROIs using ΔF/F or deconvolved ΔF/F traces.

+**Calculation**:

+1. **Input**: ΔF/F traces from all ROIs (continuous raw calcium signals or deconvolved (denoised) by OASIS)
+2. **Z-score normalization**: Each trace is mean-centered and divided by its standard deviation
+3. **Compute correlation**: Standard Pearson correlation coefficient is calculated between all pairs of z-scored traces at zero lag
+4. **Output**: NxN correlation matrix where each element represents the correlation between ROI pairs

+**Output**:
+- **Correlation Matrix**: Values range from -1 to 1
+  - 1: perfect positive correlation (synchronized calcium activity)
+  - 0: no linear relationship
+  - -1: perfect negative correlation (anti-correlated activity)

+**Summary Metric**: Global synchrony = median of row means (excluding diagonal)

-#### Inferred Spikes Max-Lag Cross-Correlation
+#### Max-Lag Cross-Correlation on Inferred Spikes

 **Purpose**: Quantify temporal relationships between spike trains by computing cross-correlograms (CCGs).

 **Calculation**:

 1. **Input**: Two binary spike trains (arrays of 0s and 1s where 1 = spike, 0 = no spike)
+2. Spike events are defined as the rising edges in the binary spike trains.
-2. **For each lag**: Shift one spike train relative to the other by ± lag frames and compute normalized dot product (spike coincidence count, normalized by the geometric mean of spike counts)
+3. **For each lag**: Shift one spike train relative to the other by ± lag frames and compute normalized dot product (spike coincidence count, normalized by the geometric mean of spike counts)
-3. **Find maximum**: Return the correlation value and lag that gives the highest correlation
+4. **Find maximum**: Return the correlation value and lag that gives the highest correlation

 **Important Note on Methodology**: